Optimal Computation in Anonymous Dynamic Networks: Terminating Algorithm for Networks with Leaders

-\mypar{Heavy nodes.} As the algorithm in~\cite{DV22}, also our subroutine \texttt{ApproxCount} assigns guesses in a \emph{well-spread} fashion, i.e., in such a way that at most one node per level is assigned a guess.
+\mypar{Heavy nodes.} The subroutine \texttt{ApproxCount} assigns guesses in a \emph{well-spread} fashion, that is, in such a way that no two sibling nodes are assigned a guess.
+In other words, at most one of the children of each node is assigned a guess.

 Suppose now that a node $v$ has been assigned a guess.
 We define its \emph{weight} $w(v)$ as the number of nodes in the subtree hanging from $v$ that have been assigned a guess (this includes $v$ itself).
 Recall that subtrees are determined by black edges only.
-We say that $v$ is \emph{heavy} if $w(v)\geq g(v)$.
+We say that $v$ is \emph{heavy} if $w(v)\geq \lfloor g(v)\rfloor$.

-\begin{lemma} In a well-spread assignment of guesses, if $w(v)>a'(v)$, then some descendants of $v$ are heavy (the \emph{descendants} of $v$ are the nodes in the subtree hanging from $v$ other than $v$ itself). \end{lemma} \begin{proof} Our proof is by well-founded induction on $w(v)$.
+\begin{lemma} Assume that $\delta\geq 1$.
+In a well-spread assignment of guesses, if $w(v)>a'(v)$, then some descendants of $v$ are heavy (the \emph{descendants} of $v$ are the nodes in the subtree hanging from $v$ other than $v$ itself). \end{lemma} \begin{proof} Our proof is by well-founded induction on $w(v)$.
 Assume for a contradiction that no descendants of $v$ are heavy.
+Observe that some descendants of $v$ have been assigned guesses, because $w(v)\geq 2$.
+Indeed,

-Let $v_1$, $v_2$, \dots, $v_k$ be the ``immediate'' descendants of $v$ that have been assigned guesses.
-That is, for all $1\leq i\leq k$, no internal nodes of the black path with endpoints $v$ and $v_i$ have been assigned guesses (observe that $k\geq 1$ because, by assumption, $w(v)>1$).
+Thus, $v$ has $k\geq 1$ ``immediate'' descendants $v_1$, $v_2$, \dots, $v_k$ that have been assigned guesses.
+That is, for all $1\leq i\leq k$, the node $v_i$ has been assigned a guess, and no internal nodes of the unique black path with endpoints $v$ and $v_i$ have been assigned guesses.

 By the basic properties of history trees, $a(v)\geq \sum_i a(v_i)$, and therefore $a'(v)\geq \sum_i a'(v_i)$.
 Also, the induction hypothesis implies that $w(v_i) \leq a'(v_i)$ for all $1\leq i\leq k$, or else one of the $v_i$'s would have a heavy descendant.
 Therefore,